JonnyPower/ew-blog/_posts/2016-02-03-timestamping-hashes-on-the-blockchain.markdown

 ### Is Eternity Wall storing the documents?

 Eternity Wall only keeps your documents for as long as it takes to compute the hash.
-They are deleted immediatly after the hash is computed.
+They are deleted immediately after the hash is computed.

 However attachments in emails are readable during transit across the internet, so if you are really concerned about flawless privacy you should encrypt your data or wait for our client-side hashing service, which will be available soon.